smitrami-123/LinkPrediction/README.md

 This project implements the Neural Common Neighbour with Completion (NCNC) algorithm for link prediction using GraphSage.
 The NCNC algorithm is based on the research paper titled [Neural Common Neighbour with Completion for Link Prediction], and it extends the GraphSage framework for more accurate link prediction in graph data.

+1. **Effective Link Prediction**: The proposed method, which combines the Neural Common Neighbor (NCN) and GraphSAGE models, demonstrates superior performance in predicting missing links across various benchmark datasets, including Cora, Citeseer, and PubMed.
+The Hits@100 scores range from 68.12% to 84.41%, outperforming traditional heuristic methods and other state-of-the-art GNN-based approaches.

+2. **Adaptability to Diverse Datasets**: The model exhibits robust performance across datasets with varying characteristics, such as size, node features, and citation patterns.
+This adaptability highlights the versatility of the proposed approach in handling complex real-world graph structures.

+3. **Scalability and Efficiency**: The combination of GraphSAGE and NCN (GraphSAGE + NCN) has been evaluated for scalability on the large-scale ogbl-collab dataset.
+The results demonstrate efficient inference times and effective GPU memory management, making the model suitable for practical deployment in real-world applications.

+4. **Comprehensive Evaluation**: The project provides a thorough evaluation of various link prediction models, including traditional heuristics and state-of-the-art GNN-based approaches.
+The detailed analysis of performance metrics, such as Hits@20, Hits@50, and Hits@100, offers valuable insights for researchers and practitioners in the field of graph representation learning and link prediction.

 ## Files

 - `NeighbourOverlap.py`: Python script implementing the neural common neighbour with completion for link prediction.